silvershop/silvershop-geocoding/README.md

 Add `relocateuser=1` to a url to rerun the geocoder.

+# Warning

+Relying on 3rd-party geocoding services can potentially slow down your website, especially if the external service comes under heavy load.
+You may want to consider settign up your own geocoding server instance.

 # Map fall back

 If an address can't be geocoded, then provide a fallback checkout step for designating the coordinates with a google map field.